Sivota, the explorer's choice

 Sivota's picturesque harbour village has pretty beaches, boats to hire and enough bars and restaurants to try somewhere different every night, ideal for a low-key, revitalising break.
-But the beauty of Sivota’s mainland location means you can also hop in your hire car and discover the mountainous interior, take the ferry to Paxos or Corfu or book a locally guided trip over the border into Albania.
+But the beauty of Sivota’s mainland location means you can also hop in your hire car and discover the whole of the Epirus region, from its mountainous interior to its long, beach-fringed coastline.
+Feeling more adventurous?
+Take the ferry to Paxos or Corfu or book a locally guided trip over the border into Albania.
 Here are some our favourite days out from Sivota.

 The villages of Zagoria

 Just an hour from Sivota, this wildly beautiful mountain region is virtually unknown outside of Greece.
 Part national park, part conservation area, Zagoria is made up of 45 traditional villages in the Pindus mountains, characterized by their highly distinctive slate-roofed houses and Byzantine churches.
 The landscape feels untamed and remote, one of Europe’s few remaining wildernesses, yet it is this very isolation which allowed Zagoria to prosper during Ottoman occupation and retain its important cultural heritage.
 The villages of Papingo and Monodendri have been declared national monuments, and it is possible to peep inside some of the rather austere grey buildings to discover bright frescoes and ornate painted furniture that lend each house its own character.
 You can get a great home-cooked meal here too, knowing that pretty much everything on your plate has been reared or grown within a 5km radius!